2tilted/Exam-Monitoring-System/README.md

 ## 1 Prerequisites

-In order to run our code, you will need to install ...
+In order to run our code, you will need to install:

 Matlab, Matlab Computer Vision System Toolbox, Python 3.6, cv2 and dlib